BirajMainali/ef_core_query_internal_server_error/README.md

-Please take a closer look to delve into the unit of work and transaction scope and how they produce errors like internal server errors, especially on ABP.
-Also, after this, you will understand when to initiate your own transaction scope.
+Please take a closer look to deive into the unit of work and transaction scope and how they produce errors like internal server errors, especially on ABP.
+Also, after this, you will understand when to initiate your transaction scope.